faxad/djangocrud/README.md

 ```

 #### Step 5: Configure Permissions
-To configure the permission, run the following management command
+Execute the following management command to configure the permissions
 - ./manage.py configauth